 The population of Crown Heights has fluctuated a lot since the Weeksville days.
-According to the most recent census, about 74 percent of the population is black, but many residents these days are recent arrivals from the Caribbean.
-Suzanne Spellen, a writer and historian who lived in Crown Heights until not long ago and still conducts walking tours of the neighborhood, describes it as an area that is “shared by Caribbean Americans, a growing number of hipster renters, and a large and growing Lubavitch ultra-Orthodox Jewish community.”
+According to the most recent census, about 74 percent of the population is Black, and many residents are recent arrivals from the Caribbean.
+Suzanne Spellen, a writer and historian who lives in Crown Heights and is an expert on its history, describes it as an area that is “shared by Caribbean Americans, a growing number of hipster renters, and a large and growing Lubavitch ultra-Orthodox Jewish community.”

 Eastern Parkway, a three-mile-long, tree-lined boulevard designed by Frederick Law Olmsted, divides the neighborhood into northern and southern sections.
 The neighborhood's main commercial streets are Nostrand, Kingston, and Franklin avenues.
-Nostrand has a serious West Indian vibe.
+Nostrand has a West Indian vibe.
 Kingston has the stores, shuls, and schools that serve the Hasidic Jewish community.
-And Franklin is the street that displays the most obvious signs of gentrification with cafes, yoga studios, and organic grocery stores, which are mixed in with butcher shops, fried chicken take-out spots and bodegas.
+And Franklin is the street that displays the most obvious signs of gentrification with cafes, yoga studios, and organic grocery stores among butcher shops, fried chicken take-out spots and bodegas.
+Stores on Franklin and Nostrand took a hit during Covid but most of the places that closed during the lockdown are back.

-The housing stock is a mix of low-rise, multi-family apartment buildings and some of the city’s most imposing standalone mansions.
+The housing stock here is a mix of low-rise, multi-family apartment buildings and includes some of the city’s most imposing standalone mansions.

 “At one point at the turn of the 20th century, the St. Marks District [St. Marks Avenue between Kingston and Rogers avenues] had more millionaires than any other part of Brooklyn, including Brooklyn Heights, Park Slope, and Clinton Hill,” according to Spellen.
 “Ninety percent of the mansions were torn down, most between 1925-30, and replaced with large, middle-class elevator buildings with classic six apartments.”

-When it comes to location, Crown Heights has a lot going for it: Brooklyn Museum, the Brooklyn Botanic Garden, the Brooklyn Children’s Museum, The Jewish Children’s Museum, Prospect Park, and the main Brooklyn Public Library location are all in the neighborhood or steps outside of it.
+When it comes to cultural destinations, Crown Heights has a lot going for it: Brooklyn Museum, the Brooklyn Botanic Garden, the Brooklyn Children’s Museum, The Jewish Children’s Museum, Prospect Park, and the main Brooklyn Public Library location are all in the neighborhood or just steps outside of it.

 Boundaries: Washington Avenue to the west, Atlantic Avenue to the north, Ralph Avenue to the east, and Empire Boulevard to the south